Pavel Chobanyan: Biography

 With the emergence of internal and external challenges connected with the newly established Republic of Armenia, there was a greater need for impartial and academically devoted researchers like Pavel Chobanyan.
 In 1991, he took part in the important socio-political processes of Post-Soviet era.
 He was included in the Pardon Committee under the RA President.

-Pavel Chobanyan had also been a member of the “Historian Association of Armenia” NGO.
+Chobanyan was also a member of the “Historian Association of Armenia” NGO.

 Academic activity

-P. Chobanyan was the author of more than 150 academic publications, editor of about 20 academic articles.
+Chobanyan was the author of more than 150 academic publications, editor of about 20 academic articles.
 His academic researches were dedicated to the study of Armenian history, Armenian-Georgian and Armenian-Russian relations, Georgian travel notes.

-P. Chobanyan translated and published A. Shanidze’s “Grammar of the ancient Georgian language” (jointly with H. Margaryan), which was very important step in the further development of Georgian studies in Armenia.
+Chobanyan translated and published A. Shanidze’s “Grammar of the ancient Georgian language” (jointly with H. Margaryan), which was very important step in the further development of Georgian studies in Armenia.

 After collecting large number of sources from the archives and libraries of Tbilisi and Moscow, in 1981 he published his research titled “Georgian travel notes and their information about Armenians”.

-In 1990 the collection of documents titled “Armenian-Russian relationships in the second half of the 18th century (from 1760 to 1800)” was published, which was prepared with the participation of P. Chobanyan.
+In 1990, the collection of documents titled “Armenian-Russian relationships in the second half of the 18th century (from 1760 to 1800)” was published, which was prepared with the participation of P. Chobanyan.

-In 1999 Makar Barkhudaryan’s topographical works named “Artsakh” were republished with the introduction of P. Chobanyan.
+In 1999, Makar Barkhudaryan’s topographical works named “Artsakh” were republished with the introduction of P. Chobanyan.

-P. Chobanyan’s academic interests were also linked with the history of Armenian communities of India, Italy and Jerusalem.
-He discovered and published new ratifications of 17th-18th centuries about the history of Armenia, Armenian Church and Artsakh.
+Chobanyan’s academic interests were also linked with the history of Armenian communities of India, Italy and Jerusalem.
+He discovered and published new ratifications of 17th-18th centuries about the history of Armenia, the Armenian Church and Artsakh.

-In 2006 P. Chobanyan’s monograph titled “Armenian-Russian-Georgian relationships in the second half of the 18th century” was published.
+In 2006, Chobanyan’s monograph titled “Armenian-Russian-Georgian relationships in the second half of the 18th century” was published.

 The skilled historian-medievalist was one of the authors of the four-volume book “History of Neighboring Countries of Armenia”, which was published by the Institute of Oriental Studies of NAS RA.
 He had been not only a member of the editorial board but also the responsible editor for the publication of the second volume.

 In the new schoolbooks and textbooks “Armenian History” and “History of Neighboring Countries of Armenia” he authored about some issues of the history of late medieval Armenia and Eastern Transcaucasia.

 His “The Phenomenon of Shushi” (2013) and “Artsakh.
 Demographic and Localization Issues in the context of NKR Security” (2014) are very valuable collective monographs that were published as an appendix of “Armenian Army” military journal in the special editions of “Working Notebooks” under the RA MoD National Defense Research University, where he had been as a project coordinator, academic editor and author of the major articles.

-During his academic activity P. Chobanyan's speech was heard in many international and local conferences, where he covered the most important issues of Source Studies and the history of Transcaucasia.
+During his academic activity Chobanyan's speech was heard in many international and local conferences, where he covered the most important issues of Source Studies and the history of Transcaucasia.
 He took part in Livorno, Saint-Petersburg, Ashkhabad, Tbilisi, Stepanakert, Montpellier and many other academic conferences on Armenian and Oriental Studies.